jxskiss/gopkg/easy/ezkv/README.md

 Typed model caching over a caller-provided key-value `Storage`, with batch operations, an optional Loader for cache misses, and an optional local LRU cache.

+## Construction and contracts

+`NewModelCache` returns `(*ModelCache[K, V], error)`.
+It rejects a nil config, missing `Storage`, `IDFunc`, or `KeyFunc`, and interface model types such as `V = ezkv.Model`.
+Use a concrete model type whose `UnmarshalBinary` works on a newly allocated zero-valued element (for pointers) or on its zero value.
+The constructor validates without invoking callbacks; the `Storage` callback must return a non-nil implementation at runtime.

+The constructor fills defaults in the supplied config and retains its pointer.
+Do not modify the config while the cache is in use.
+Nonpositive batch sizes use 100 for storage operations and 300 for Loader calls.
+Nonpositive `LRUExpiration` uses five seconds. `CacheExpiration` defaults to zero, meaning no expiration in Storage.
+The LRU TTL is independent and can outlive the stored value.

+- Returned models are **read-only**, including nested pointers, maps, and slices.
+  Callers must make a deep copy before modifying them.
+Models supplied to write methods or returned by Loader must remain immutable after being handed to the cache; LRU entries and asynchronous writeback may retain them.
+- `IDFunc` must preserve the primary key across serialization.
+Explicit keys in `Set`, `BatchSetMap`, and Loader results must match `IDFunc(model)`.
+Models must not be nil. `KeyFunc` must produce stable, distinct keys for distinct IDs.
+- `Storage.Get` returns one value per requested key in the same order, with nil or empty values for misses, and no values on error.
+Returned buffers must stay valid and unmodified.
+Storage writes must consume or copy input buffers and slices before returning without modifying them.
+Missing keys are valid deletes.
+- Loader results contain only requested keys and omit missing models.
+Loader must not mutate the returned map or models.
+Concurrent misses are not coalesced.
+- Batch reads deduplicate keys and omit missing values. `BatchGetSlice` does not guarantee result order.
+Without a Loader, `Get` returns decoding errors;
+  batch reads log and skip invalid values.
+With a Loader, read and decoding errors trigger fallback.
+Loader errors are returned; synchronous writeback errors accompany valid data and can be identified with `IsSetCacheError`.
+- Batch writes and deletes update the LRU after each successful storage batch.
+  Errors do not roll back successful batches.
+A failing batch can partially change Storage while leaving its LRU entries unchanged.
+Concurrent operations do not provide transactional consistency between the two cache layers.
+- Asynchronous Loader writeback uses the request context, so cancellation may prevent it.
+Writeback errors go to `ErrorLogger`.
+Shared caches require their configured callbacks and components to support concurrent use.

 ## ModelCache compression

 Models implement `MarshalBinary` and `UnmarshalBinary`.
 Configure